healthblocks-io/docs/docs/blocks/care-plan-activities.md

 }
 ```

-The FHIRProvider enables the use of the `useFHIR()` hook.
-This can be used to load the activities we want to show on a calendar:
+Now we can load the activities we want to show on a calendar:

 ```tsx
 import { useSearch } from '@healthblocks-io/core/fhir'